-Monitoring Results for Sodium (Unregulated-No Limits Designated) Level Detected (unit) Sample Date Typical Source Guidance 6.69 (mg/L) 5/14/2019 Naturally Occuring; Addition of treatment chemicals/processes For individuals on a very low sodium diet (500 mg/day), EPA recommends that drinkingwater sodium not exceed 20 mg/L. Should you have a health concern, contact your health care provider.
+Monitoring Results for Sodium (Unregulated-No Limits Designated) Level Detected (unit) Sample Date Typical Source Guidance 7.11 (mg/L) 1/24/2024 For individuals on a very low sodium diet (500 mg/day), EPA recommends that drinking- water sodium not exceed 20 mg/L. Should you have a health concern, contact your health care provider.

-The water quality results in the above table are from testing done in 2019.
+The water quality results in the above table are from testing done in 2024.
 However, the state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, is more than one year old.